ami-inn/query/notes.md

 testing queries and mutations

-the more you tests behave like your actual usrs the more confidence they can give you
+the more you tests behave like your actual usrs the more confidence they can give you testing queries and mutations is pretty straightforward as they are just functions that return promises. you can test them by calling the functions directly and asserting on the results. please refer more about testing

+working with suspense